ericoporto/ags-manual-wiki/Settingupthegame.md

 Animation speed is specified in Game Loops (ie. animation speed 4 will show the frame for 4 game loops - at 40fps, that would be 0.1 seconds).

-The "Sound" propery allows you to enter a sound number that will be played when this frame becomes visible on the screen.
+The "Sound" property allows you to enter a sound number that will be played when this frame becomes visible on the screen.
 This is especially useful for footstep sounds.